-One misconception about getting a good night’s rest is that having a glass of wine or other alcoholic bevarage before bed can help you drift off to sleep.
-You may fall asleep faster, but Alvarez said drinking close to bedtime negatively affects the muscles in the back of your throat.
+One misconception about getting a good night’s rest is that having a glass of wine or other alcoholic beverage before bed can help you drift off to sleep.
+You may fall asleep faster, but drinking close to bedtime negatively affects the muscles in the back of your throat.

 For those who have more serious snoring issues, doctors can fit you with a mouth piece to alleviate snoring.
 There are also surgeries and laser procedures available.